Calculus of convex polyhedra and polyhedral convex functions by utilizing a multiple objective linear programming solver: Polyhedral set calculus via P-representations

 \section{Polyhedral set calculus via P-representations}

 The notion of \prep\ as introduced in Definition \ref{def:polyhedron} allows the explicit expression of several polyhedral calculus operations.
-We start this section by listing some results.
-Their proofs are left to the reader.
+We start this section by listing some results that can be proven easily by employing the corresponding definitions.

 \begin{proposition}[Minkowski sum] Let the two polyhedra \(A^1\subseteq\spc{q}\) and \(A^2\subseteq\spc{q}\) with \prep s \((M^1,B^1,a^1,b^1,l^1,u^1)\) and \((M^2,B^2,a^2,b^2,l^2,u^2)\), respectively, be given.
 Then the sum